AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 ### Sample request to post multiple owners to the database

-Post owners with names John, Jack, and Jim, with cars with IDs 1234, 5678, and 9090 to the database.
+Post owners with names John, Jack, and Jim, who own cars with IDs 1234, 5678, and 9090, respectively, to the database.

 ![POST request for multiple owners](./images/19-post-multiple-owners-request.png)